 Although there are different types of hepatitis viruses, infection with hepatitis C viruses is the most common.
 To understand how to prevent hepatitis, it’s important to understand what type causes what infection.1

 - Hepatitis A virus spreads by consuming beverages or food that has been contaminated with the feces of an infected person.

 - Hepatitis B is spread to a newborn from an infected mother during childbirth.
 This type can also spread by exchange of contaminated body fluids like blood and semen.

 - Hepatitis C also spreads through exposure to the blood of an infected person.
 This type is frequently seen in intravenous drug users and unsafe injection use.

-- Hepatitis D is passed through contact
+- Hepatitis D is passed through contact with infected blood.

 - Hepatitis E spreads mainly through contaminated drinking water.

 Although a very scary disease, viral hepatitis can be prevented by adopting some simple measures as a part of your lifestyle.
 Here are 6 ways you can avoid the risk of viral hepatitis and protect your liver health.